Discover the Magic of the Eben Ice Caves in Michigan’s Upper Peninsula

 For the most up-to-date information on cave conditions, visit the Eben Ice Caves Facebook page.

-Visiting the Eben Ice Caves
+A Visit to the Eben Ice Caves

 A group of friends and I recently embarked on a little afternoon trip to the Eben Ice Caves and really enjoyed it.
 After a slight wrong turn, we found our way, parked by the field, and hiked in.
 There were probably ten or fifteen other cars there when we pulled in.
 It was early afternoon.